-The Community of Writers at Squaw Valley offers workshops in poetry from June 22 to June 29 and in fiction and creative nonfiction from July 8 to July 15 in Squaw Valley, near the north shore of Lake Tahoe in the Sierra Nevada mountains.
-The program features workshops, craft talks, publishing panels, readings, and one-on-one conferences with faculty.
-The faculty includes poets Forrest Gander, Robert Hass, Brenda Hillman, David Tomas Martinez, Jane Miller, Sharon Olds, and Gregory Pardlo; fiction writers Ramona Ausubel, Tyler Dilts, Vanessa Hua, Rhoda Huffey, Krys Lee, Victoria Patterson, Margaret Wilkerson Sexton, and Greg Spatz; fiction and nonfiction writers Lisa Alvarez, Dagoberto Gilb, Louis B. Jones, Howard Norman, Joyce Carol Oates, Héctor Tobar, and Jane Vandenburgh; and nonfiction writer Frances Dinkelspiel.
-Participating agents and editors include Miriam Altshuler (DeFiore and Company), Michael Carlisle (InkWell Management), Ben George (Little, Brown), Tom Lutz (Los Angeles Review of Books), Christine Pride (Simon & Schuster), Jack Shoemaker (Counterpoint), Peter Steinberg (Foundry Literary), Jonah Straus (Straus Literary), Andrew Tonkovich (Santa Monica Review), and Oscar Villalon (ZYZZYVA).
-Tuition, which includes some meals, is $1,150 for a poetry workshop and $1,200 for a prose workshop.
-Lodging is available in nearby apartments and shared houses, and ranges from $320 for a shared bunkroom to $1,415 for a private apartment.
-Limited financial aid is available.
-Using the online submission system, submit four to five pages of poetry with a $35 application fee, or up to 5,000 words of prose with a $40 application fee, by March 28.
+The Community of Writers at Squaw Valley offered workshops in poetry from June 22 to June 29 and in fiction and creative nonfiction from July 8 to July 15 in Squaw Valley, near the north shore of Lake Tahoe in the Sierra Nevada mountains.
+The program featured workshops, craft talks, publishing panels, readings, and one-on-one conferences with faculty.
+The faculty included poets Forrest Gander, Robert Hass, Brenda Hillman, David Tomas Martinez, Jane Miller, Sharon Olds, and Gregory Pardlo; fiction writers Ramona Ausubel, Tyler Dilts, Vanessa Hua, Rhoda Huffey, Krys Lee, Victoria Patterson, Margaret Wilkerson Sexton, and Greg Spatz; fiction and nonfiction writers Lisa Alvarez, Dagoberto Gilb, Louis B. Jones, Howard Norman, Joyce Carol Oates, Héctor Tobar, and Jane Vandenburgh; and nonfiction writer Frances Dinkelspiel.
+Participating agents and editors included Miriam Altshuler (DeFiore and Company), Michael Carlisle (InkWell Management), Ben George (Little, Brown), Tom Lutz (Los Angeles Review of Books), Christine Pride (Simon & Schuster), Jack Shoemaker (Counterpoint), Peter Steinberg (Foundry Literary), Jonah Straus (Straus Literary), Andrew Tonkovich (Santa Monica Review), and Oscar Villalon (ZYZZYVA).
+Tuition, which included some meals, was $1,150 for a poetry workshop and $1,200 for a prose workshop.
+Lodging was available in nearby apartments and shared houses, and ranged from $320 for a shared bunkroom to $1,415 for a private apartment.
+Limited financial aid was available.
+Using the online submission system, writers submitted four to five pages of poetry with a $35 application fee, or up to 5,000 words of prose with a $40 application fee, by March 28.
 Visit the website for an application and complete guidelines.

 Community of Writers at Squaw Valley, P.O.
 Box 1416, Nevada City, CA 95959.
 (530) 470-8440.
 Brett Hall Jones, Executive Director.